-5 Best Off-The-Beaten-Track Greece Destinations
+5 Best Off-The-Beaten-Path Destinations in Greece

 • Leros Island in the Dodecanese

-• Skyros island in the Sporades
+• Skyros Island in the Sporades

-• Kea island in the Cyclades
+• Kea Island in the Cyclades

 • Pelion peninsula in mainland Greece, Thessalia region